Home

 Main content

-Behavioral and psychological symptoms of dementia (BPSD) describe changes in behavior and mental state which is caused by the dementia syndrome, and encompasses amongst others anxiety, depression, psychosis and agitation.
-These symptoms are prevalent in persons with dementia, often treatment resistant, resource demanding and contributes to worsening of cognition, independency, reduced quality of life and increased mortality.
+Behavioural and psychological symptoms of dementia (BPSD) describe changes in behaviour and mental state caused by the dementia syndrome, and encompasses amongst others anxiety, depression, psychosis and agitation.
+These symptoms are prevalent in persons with dementia, often treatment-resistant, resource-demanding and contribute to worsening of cognition, independency, reduced quality of life and increased mortality.

-In the first part of the project, we will use artificial intelligence to examine if data from smart watches can provide accurate measures of agitation, depression and sleep disturbances in persons with dementia admitted to NKS Olaviken Gerontopsychiatric Hospital.
-In the second part of the project, we will conduct a randomized controlled trial to determine if treatment with virtual darkness, that is, light without blue wavelengths, can alleviate agitation and other BPSD among inpatients at the hospital.
-This treatment had very good effect in reducing manic symptoms in persons with bipolar disorders in a recent trial, in addition, it reduced the need for psychotropic drugs and length of hospital stay.
-In the final part of the project, we will conduct focus group interviews with leaders in nursing homes in Bergen to explore barriers and enablers for implementation of the new methods in municipal dementia care.
+In the first part of the project, we will use artificial intelligence to examine whether data from smart watches can provide accurate measures of agitation, depression and sleep disturbances in persons with dementia admitted to NKS Olaviken Gerontopsychiatric Hospital.
+In the second part of the project, we will conduct a randomized controlled trial to determine whether treatment with virtual darkness, that is, light without blue wavelengths, can alleviate agitation and other BPSD among inpatients at the hospital.
+This treatment had striking effect in reducing manic symptoms in persons with bipolar disorders in a recent trial, and in addition, it reduced the need for psychotropic drugs and shortened the hospital stay.
+In the final part of the project, we will conduct focus group interviews with staff at the hospital and in nursing homes in Bergen to explore barriers and enablers for implementation of the new methods in municipal dementia care.

 Small photos and names of all 9 researchers involved.